Stop Sabotaging Your Success: 5 Muslim Workplace Fixes

 “O you who believe!
 Let not a group scoff at another group, it may be that the latter are better than the former.
 Nor let (some) women scoff at other women, it may be that the latter are better than the former.”
 (Surah al-Hujurat 11)

 Mocking others, even in jest, is a slippery slope.
 It starts as a laugh but can quickly erode respect, breed arrogance, and chip away at the beauty of Ihsaan—our call to strive for excellence in all that we do.
 While some justify it by saying, "They don't mind," we know better.
-As Muslims, we are held to a higher standard—one that values compassion, dignity, and honor.
+As Muslims, we are held to a higher standard—one that values compassion, dignity, and honour.

-This behavior isn’t just harmful; it can tarnish your reputation, undermine your professional integrity, and leave a lasting negative impression on both Muslims and non-Muslims alike.
+This behaviour isn’t just harmful; it can tarnish your reputation, undermine your professional integrity, and leave a lasting negative impression on both Muslims and non-Muslims alike.
 Excellence begins with character, and character shines brightest in how we treat others—especially when no one else is watching.

-2. Rumors and Backbiting: Poisoning Workplace Culture
+2. Rumours and Backbiting: Poisoning Workplace Culture

-Rumors, suspicions, and backbiting spread like wildfire in the office.
+Rumours, suspicions, and backbiting spread like wildfire in the office.
 How often have we heard: "I think he said something about me." and "He doesn’t want me to succeed here."

 يَا أَيُّهَا الَّذِينَ آمَنُوا اجْتَنِبُوا كَثِيرًا مِّنَ الظَّنِّ إِنَّ بَعْضَ الظَّنِّ إِثْمٌ